A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we use mechanistic interpretability to show that small neural networks perform group composition via an interpretable, representation theory--based algorithm, across several groups and architectures.
 We then define progress measures \cite{barakHiddenProgressDeep2023, nandaProgressMeasuresGrokking2023} to study how the internals of networks develop over the course of training.
 We use this understanding to study the universality hypothesis -- that networks trained on similar tasks learn analogous features and algorithms.
 We find evidence for weak but not strong forms of universality: while all the networks studied use a variant of the \abbrevalgorithm{} algorithm, different networks (with the same architecture) may learn different sets of representations, and even networks that use the same representations may learn them in different orders.
-This suggests that reverse engineering particular behaviors in single networks is insufficient for fully understanding network behavior in general.
+This suggests that reverse engineering particular behaviors in single networks is insufficient for fully understanding that network behavior in general.
 That being said, even if strong universality fails in general, there is still promise that a `periodic table' of universal features, akin to the representations in our group theoretic task, may exist in general for real tasks.
+We include further discussion on how this work fits into the wider field of mechanistic interpretability in Appendix~\ref{app:wider_context}.
 Below, we discuss some areas of future work, with further discussion in Appendix~\ref{app:future_work}.

 \textbf{Further investigation of universality in algorithmic tasks.} We raise many questions in Section~\ref{sec:universality} regarding which representations networks learn.
 Better understanding the learning rates and generalization properties of features offers a promising direction for future work in understanding network universality.
 Further understanding the probabilistic nature of which features are learned and at what time may too have future relevance.
 In particular, lottery tickets \cite{frankleLotteryTicketHypothesis2019} may be present in initialized weights that could allow the learned features of a trained network to be anticipated \textit{before training}.